 The Global Breastfeeding Collective has developed a country scorecard to track progress on seven policy actions and on the state of breastfeeding practices within countries.
 Each action has a progress indicator and target – to be met by 2030 – which

-1. Increase funding to raise the rate of breastfeeding in the first six months.
+1. Increase funding to raise the rate of breastfeeding from birth to 2 years.

 2. Adopt and monitor the International Code of Marketing of Breastmilk Substitutes.

-3. Enact family leave and workplace breastfeeding policies.
+3. Enact paid family leave and workplace breastfeeding policies.

 4. Implement the ‘Ten Steps to Successful Breastfeeding’ in maternity facilities.

-5. Improve access to skilled lactation counselling in health facilities.
+5. Improve access to skilled breastfeeding counselling in health facilities.

 6. Strengthen links between health facilities and communities to support breastfeeding.